agello/techlab/labs/01_quicktour.md

 ### Routes

-With a route you define in OpenShift, how a service from outside of OpenShift can be achieved by external clients.
+With a route you define how a service can be accessed by external clients.

-These routes are entered in the integrated routing layer and then allow the platform to forward the requests to the relevant service via a hostname mapping.
+These routes are entered in the routing layer and then allow the platform to forward the requests to the relevant service via hostname mapping.

 If more than one pod is deployed for a service, the routing layer distributes the requests to the deployed pods